needle-tools/needle-engine-samples/package/Runtime/GroundProjection/README.md

 ## RemoteSkybox

 Is a component that lets you download a skybox from other sources.
-This means that you can supply a link where the panorama is hosted instead of including it in the build, this can reduce the initial download size.
+This means that you can set a link where the panorama is hosted instead of including it in the build, this can reduce the initial download size.

 ---